ABOUT EARTH NATIVE WILDERNESS SCHOOL

 At Earth Native we understand that while wonderful, nature can also be daunting and intimidating at times.
 We therefore strive to be a bridge helping people and communities not only learn new life-enhancing skills that lead to greater confidence and fun in the outdoors, but also to provide a space for people who are interested in learning more about the wonder of nature to come and develop their skill and connection in a community setting.

-Earth Native School offers courses for those age 3-99 (we actually wouldn’t turn away a 100+ year old…) in Bastrop and Austin on all kinds of exciting topics that include:
+Earth Native School offers courses for kids and adults in Bastrop and Austin on all kinds of exciting topics that include:

 Wilderness Survival Skills and Bushcraft Skills

 Ethnobotany – The study of Edible, Medicinal, and Useful Plants

 Hand crafting wooden Bow and Arrows the old way

 Ancestral skills like Flint Knapping (creating stone tools), Basket Making, and Natural Clay Pottery

 We have classes and courses that range from one day to 8 months and everything in-between.

 For more information on our upcoming course schedule please visit our home page.